 part of a geometry word wall |

-Seeking out and finding answers to their questions on their own by using our classroom word walls is empowering.
+Seeking out and finding answers to their questions on their own by using our classroom visuals is empowering.
 This is one of my favorite things about math word walls.

 Adding a math word wall to my classroom changed my teaching in a few important ways: